rfdickerson/cpp-for-robotics/book/06-building-an-ekf-pose-estimator.md

 ```

 No linear algebra library yet.
 This keeps the math visible and auditable.

 ## The EKF State object

-The EKS owns _belief_, not sensors.
+The EKF owns *belief*, not sensors.

 ```cpp
 struct EkfState {